-The evidence establishes that Petitioner Monique Barbour, M.D., submitted multiple claims to the Medicare program, representing that she provided the services for which she billed.
-She concedes that, with a few exceptions, she was out of the country and did not provide the services for which she billed Medicare.
-CMS therefore properly revoked her Medicare enrollment.
+The evidence establishes that Petitioner Clear Vue Laser Eye Center, Inc., submitted multiple claims to the Medicare program, representing that its physician owner provided the services for which it billed.
+It concedes that, with a few exceptions, its owner was out of the country and did not provide the services for which Petitioner billed Medicare.
+CMS therefore properly revoked its Medicare enrollment.